NAVJuanan/Dart_Learning/README.md

 	- != -> distinct operator

 	- Assignment: =, +=, -=, *=, /=
+	- Assignment if null: ??=

 	- Logical: && (and), || (or), ! (not)

+	- Conditional:

 	- Bitwise: & (and), | (or), ^ (exclusive or), ~ (complement), << (left shift), >> (right shift)

+	- Type: is, is! (not is)